 Changing the IoT Standardization Focus to the Backend

 Linthicum notes that work is already being done to standardize the IoT.
 The two largest organizations of vendors, AllSeen Alliance and Open Interconnect Consortium, are competing to develop general standards.
 Probably more players will be making their cases heard as well.
 Much debate will be had on this issue before standardization is potentially adopted broadly.

 However, Linthicum says the focus of these associations is in the wrong direction.
 “Even when they finally come together, their focus is on interoperability, not on the consolidation of back-end services,” he says.
 “Although interoperability is a noble objective, we’ll still end up with the same number of cloud services to support these devices, so we’ll continue to deal with IoT complexity.”

 Linthicum suggests that it would be wiser to consider ways to standardize how data is formatted and stored, so that the majority of devices can use cloud that is structured and controlled in the same basic way.
 (There could be IoT-certified cloud services, essentially, perhaps hosting the same standardized open-source platform.)

 Clearly there will be concerns with each manufacturer related to privacy, governance, and security.
 However, Linthicum thinks that once enterprises start to realize how much of a mess the IoT can become, there will be increasing demand for harmony in its cloud backend.

 Cloud that Meets Rigorous Standards

 Are you in need of hosting for an IoT project that’s aligned with the strongest standards?
 The Atlantic.Net Data Center Hosting Infrastructure is fully audited and AICPA SOC 1 and SOC 2 certified.
-See our cloud hosting pricing.
+See our virtual private hosting pricing.